bliunlpr/Robust_e2e_gan/README.md

 # Model

 The system consists of a mask-based enhancement network, an attention-based encoderdecoder network, a fbank feature extraction network and a discriminant network.
 The enhancement network transforms the noisy STFT features to the enhanced STFT features.
 The fbank feature extraction network is used to extract the normalized log fbank features.
-Subsequently, the end-to-end ASR model estimates the posteriori probabilities for output labels.
-Moreover, The discriminant network is used to distinguish between the enhanced features and clean ones.
+The end-to-end ASR model estimates the posteriori probabilities for output labels.
+The discriminant network is used to distinguish between the enhanced features and clean ones.

 <div align="center">
 <img src="https://github.com/bliunlpr/Robust_e2e_gan/blob/master/fig/framework.Jpeg"  height="400" width="495">